vadisala123/question_classification/README.md

 # Vectorization:
 For the vectorization of text data, we used word count vectorizer to convert a text query into vector.
-It will take the whole text corpus and build a vocabulary which consists of set of possible word in the text corpus So our each train data will convert into a vector of 1's and 0's in which 1 represents the frequency of the data
+It will take the whole text corpus and build a vocabulary which consists of set of possible word in the text corpus So our each train data will convert into a vector(array) of 1's and 0's in which 1 represents the frequency of the data

 TF-IDF vectorization can also be performed but in this case Countvectorizer seems better in performance